CptFrazz/MS-Hook-C/README.md

 2. Compile the scanner and then set the binary's entitlements appropriately:

 		ldid -Sentitlements.xml <scanner binary>
+3. Write the needle to a file:

+		echo -n -e '\x55\x48\x89\xE5\xB8\x15\x00\x00\x00\x5D' > hex

-3. Run the scanner against the target process.
+4. Run the scanner against the target process.
 It will locate the signature in memory and print it's address.
 The signature has to be passed in as bytes, not a literal string so use the scanner as shown:

-		sudo ./scanner <pid> $'<signature>' <Needle Length in bytes>
+		sudo ./scanner <pid> <Path to file containing needle>
 e.g:

-		sudo ./scanner 1337 $'\xDE\xAD\xBE\xEF' 4
+		sudo ./scanner 1337 ./hex

-4. Use the returned address in Tweak.xm to hook it.
+5. Use the returned address in Tweak.xm to hook it.
 	-	If ASLR/PIE is enabled - simply get the address of an import too, calculate the offset and then modify Tweak.xm to use an offset instead of a hardcoded address, this way you can hook it, knowing it'll work 100% of the time.

-5. Inject your library into the process as you normally would:
+6. Inject your library into the process as you normally would:

 		DYLD_INSERT_LIBRARIES=/Library/MobileSubstrate/DynamicLibraries/<libName>.dylib ./<binary>